jleong-openedx/edx-documentation/en_us/shared/exercises_tools/peer_rationale_reflection_tool.rst

 After your design is complete, you use Studio to add the assignment to your course.

-.. note:: You might consider including an HTML component before the peer instruction component to describe the workflow that learners will experience in this assessment type.
-You might also consider including a content-specific discussion component after the peer instruction component to give learners an opportunity to continue the conversation.
+.. note:: You might consider including an HTML component before the Peer Rationale Reflection component to describe the workflow that learners will experience in this assessment type.
+You might also consider including a content-specific discussion component after the Peer Rationale Reflection component to give learners an opportunity to continue the conversation.

- For more information about how learners experience peer instruction assignments, see :ref:`learners:interactive_multiple_choice` in the *EdX Learner's Guide* or :ref:`openlearners:interactive_multiple_choice` in the *Open edX Learner's Guide*.
+ For more information about how learners experience Peer Rationale Reflection assignments, see :ref:`learners:interactive_multiple_choice` in the *EdX Learner's Guide* or :ref:`openlearners:interactive_multiple_choice` in the *Open edX Learner's Guide*.

-.. _Enable the Peer Instruction Tool:
+.. _Enable the Peer Rationale Reflection Tool:

 ==================================
-Enable the Peer Instruction Tool
+Enable the Peer Rationale Reflection Tool
 ==================================

-Before you can add a component to your course structure for a peer instruction assignment, you must enable the peer instruction tool for your course.
+Before you can add a component to your course structure for a Peer Rationale Reflection assignment, you must enable the Peer Rationale Reflection Tool for your course.

-To enable the peer instruction tool in Studio, you add the ``"ubcpi"`` key to the **Advanced Module List** on the **Advanced Settings** page.
+To enable the Peer Rationale Reflection Tool in Studio, you add the ``"ubcpi"`` key to the **Advanced Module List** on the **Advanced Settings** page.
 (Be sure to include the quotation marks around the key value.)
 For more information, see :ref:`Enable Additional Exercises and Tools`.

 .. note:: This tool was developed and contributed to the edX platform by the University of British Columbia.

 ************************************************
-Adding a Peer Instruction Assignment in Studio
+Adding a Peer Rationale Reflection Assignment in Studio
 ************************************************

 .. contents::
   :local:
   :depth: 1

-.. _Upload PI Images:
+.. _Upload PRRT Images:

 =================================
 Upload Images (Optional)